DakotaLarson/TypeScript-Setup/README.md

 ## Difference between 'outFile' and 'outDir'

-Besides the obvious difference of how the program is compiled, there are also some configuration differences.
+Besides the large difference of how the program is compiled, there are also some configuration differences.

 In both cases, the entry (and possibly only) module file is imported, which returns a promise.